k2controls/eet103/labs/l01_continuity/index.md

 ![alt text](test_leads.jpg)

 4. Use your DVM to determine with of the four terminals on the pushbutton switch are always connected and which are *switched on* when you press the button.
 5. Follow the techniques demonstrated by your instructor as well as content in the video lessons that were located by your AI prompt.
-Connect the **four** test leads to the pushbutton.
+Connect the **four** test leads to the pushbutton using green and yellow jumper wires from your kit.
+Solder connections to the four pins such that:
+   1. There is always continuity between the two green leads.
+   2. There is always continuity between the two yellow leads.
+   3. There is only continuity between the yellow and green leads when the pushbutton is depressed.

 ![alt text](pb_switch_w_leads.jpg)